Attendance Allowance

 - a higher rate if you need care, help or supervision during the day and during the night

-Attendance Allowance is tax free and non means-tested, so it doesn’t matter how much you have in savings.
+Both benefits are tax free and non means-tested, so it doesn’t matter how much you have in savings, income or capital.

-Being awarded Attendance Allowance can increase your entitlement to other means-tested benefit entitlements or give you an entitlement you didn’t have before, so have a benefit check if you start receiving it.
+Being awarded one of these benefits can increase your entitlement in other means-tested benefits you receive or give you an entitlement you didn’t have before, so have a benefit check if you start receiving one of these benefits.

 Benefit Workshops